mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Initiative

 Initiative determines the order of turns during combat.
-When com⁠bat starts, every participant makes a Initiative Test `3D6 + (Reaction + Intution) + Initiative Die` for personal combat, other types of combat have different Initiative Tests on the table below, to determine their place in the initiative order.
+When com⁠bat starts, every participant makes a Initiative Test `Ability Dice Code + (Reaction + Intution) + Initiative Die` for personal combat, other types of combat have different Initiative Tests on the table below, to determine their place in the initiative order.
 The GM makes one roll for an entire group of identical creatures, so each member of the group acts at the same time.

 The GM ranks the combatants in order from the one with the highest Dexterity check total to the one with the lowest.
 This is the order (called the initiative order) in which they act during each round.
 The initiative order remains the same from round to round.